 Florida Eviction Notice

-A Florida eviction notice is a legal document that a landlord uses to inform a tenant of a lease violation, such as non-payment of rent or non-compliance with lease terms.
-This notice serves as a formal demand for the tenant to either rectify the issue or vacate the property within a specified timeframe.
+Landlords use a Florida eviction notice as a legal document to inform tenants of lease violations, such as non-payment of rent or non-compliance with lease terms.
+Furthermore, this notice serves as a formal demand for tenants to either rectify the issue or vacate the property within a specified timeframe.

 Florida Eviction Notice